 - At the top of the window, click Tools > Internet Options.

 - Under Browsing History, click Delete.

 - A Delete Browsing History window will appear.
-Under Temporary Internet Files, click the Delete Files button.
+You can check the Temporary Internet Files and website files, Cookies and website data and History choices, then click the Delete button.

-- When this is finished, you can click Close and then OK to exit to the main window.
+- When this is finished, you can click OK to exit to the main window.

 - Open Firefox.

 - Go to Tools > Options.

 - Choose Privacy & Security from the menu on the left.

 - Under Cached Web Content, click the Clear Now button.

 1. Under the Firefox menu, click Privacy & Security.